 V. Conclusions

-[Final conclusions.
-Word count: 200-600 (~a page).]
+While previous studies have confirmed post-wildfire vegetation recovery and rainfall-runoff relationships using satellite data, less research assesses the impact of wildfire on runoff vulnerability over an extended period of vegetation regrowth.
+The findings of this study substantiate the repeatability of capturing vegetation regrowth using MODIS NDVI to recording changes in NDVI for three basins within Arizona.
+By utilizing the NOAA Climate Data Record PERSIANN precipitation, post-wildfire flood precipitation trends were also identified at a regional scale.
+Both satellite records host a wealth of potential for the continued study of arid environments with limited in situ data.

-A positive trend exists between vegetation regrowth and precipitation thresholds after wildfires in the Lower Colorado River Basin.
+This study also confirmed that a positive trend exists between vegetation regrowth and precipitation thresholds after wildfires in the Lower Colorado River Basin.
 However, insufficient flood records and a lack of satellite validation limit the statistical significance of the relationship.
 More research is needed to better identify specific thresholds for flood initiation as vegetation recovers within a watershed.

-Post-wildfire flood modeling requires the reconciliation of layers of information at sometimes disparate spatial and time scales.
+Post-wildfire flood modeling requires the reconciliation of layers of information at often disparate spatial and temporal scales.
+Extensive data collection is required both at the time of a wildfire disturbance and throughout the long-term recovery process to better understand the vulnerability and variability of watershed dynamics.

-*****NEED AT LEAST 200 WORDS

 VI.
 Acknowledgments